 Verizon introduced CDMA 2000 EV-DO in the United States in 2003 with deployments in Washington, D.C. and San Diego.
 They have indicated plans to roll out in major cities nationwide in 2004.
-The service offers 300-500 Kbps unlimited use for \$80/month.20 This is competitive with some DSL systems with respect to speed, though not on price, while uniquely providing mobility within the cellular coverage area.
+The service offers 300-500 Kbps unlimited use for \$80/month.21 This is competitive with some DSL systems with respect to speed, though not on price, while uniquely providing mobility within the cellular coverage area.
+Cingular and Sprint PCS have also rolled out 3G services in certain markets.
+As these systems expand in coverage, and hopefully decline in price, they may offer a viable private-sector alternative to municipally-deployed wireless systems.
+The technologies operate in licensed spectrum and are not intended for deployment in isolated locales and so are not suitable for deployment by a municipality.
+Finally, as 3G services continue to evolve, vendors will develop equipment and services to tie WLAN and 3G services together, and this will further complicate the range of choices available to municipalities in the wireless space.